 - a.
 Signs determined to interfere with the view of traffic signs, signals, or devices, approaching or merging traffic, and pedestrian and vehicular traffic. - b.
-Sign containing uncomfortably intense lights. - c.
-Signs determined by the Building Official to be structurally unsafe.
+Signs containing uncomfortably intense lights. - c.
+Signs determined to be structurally unsafe by the Building Official.